kerokero5150/SP2SD_DIY_KIT/README.md

 <BR>
 Use a FAT32 formatted MicroSD card.
 Most of the MicroSD cards currently on sale can be used as is.
 Extension .po files can be used.<BR><BR>
-The disk image that can be used for SP2SD is a .PO file with a maximum size of 32MB.
+The disk image that can be used for SPIISD is a .PO file with a maximum size of 32MB.
 Place this file at the root of your micro SD card.
 Up to 4 files can be recognized.
 The first file name should be “PART1.PO”.
 As you can imagine, there can place four files, so from the second file on, name the files with regularity, such as "PART2.PO", "PART3.PO", and "PART4.PO".<BR>
 For disk images with the .hdv extension, the catalog structure is the same, so you should be able to use them by simply renaming the file to .po.
 An APP called CiderPress V4 can convert other file extensions to .po.<BR><BR>
-I think the most popular way to use SP2SD on the IIc is to use TotalReplay, a collection of old appleII games. <BR>
+I think the most popular way to use SPIISD on the IIc is to use TotalReplay, a collection of old appleII games. <BR>
 The IIgs supports GSOS.
 In this case, you can check all four files at the same time on the OS's finder.
-If you only have a IIgs, the SP2SD is the device with the best value for money.<BR><BR>
+If you only have a IIgs, the SPIISD is the device with the best value for money.<BR><BR>
 *If you change the extension from .hdv to .po and it doesn't work, you can use CiderPress to convert it to a .PO file.
 CiderPressV4 can be done on Windows 7 and up. *For Win98/ME/2K/XP there is an older version.<BR>
 <BR>
 CiderPress V4:<BR>(https://a2ciderpress.com)<BR><BR>